zeyunlu/zeyunlu.github.io/_pages/publications.md

 {: reversed="reversed"}

 6. *Residual Proteome-wide Association Study Identifies Genes for Blood-Related Traits*. **Lu Z**. ***Seminar in Biostatistics and Epidemiology***.
 Department of Population and Public Health Sciences, Keck School of Medicine of USC.
-Los Angeles, CA. October, 2021 (Exp.).
+Los Angeles, CA. October, 2021.

 5. *Multi-ethnic fine-mapping in transcriptome-wide association studies*. **Lu Z**. ***Seminar in Biostatistics and Epidemiology***.
 Department of Population and Public Health Sciences, Keck School of Medicine of USC.
-Los Angeles, CA. September, 2021 (Exp.).
+Los Angeles, CA. September, 2021.

 4. *Probabilistic fine-mapping of transcriptome-wide association studies*. **Lu Z**. ***Seminar in Biostatistics and Epidemiology***.
 Keck of USC.
 Online Zoom.
 September 2020.